Resume Writing

 The Structure

 3. Professional Experience: Chronological but reframed.
-Every bullet point connects to the new career.
+Every bullet connects to the new career.
 “Managed classroom of 30 students with individualized learning plans” becomes “Managed portfolio of 30 concurrent projects with individualized stakeholder requirements.”

 5 Career Change Resume Examples by Transition Type